Namitanaik07/contributors-wall-of-batch1-juniors-cse/README.md

-Perfect start, Namita 🌟 — your README already sets the tone beautifully for a **beginner-friendly open-source repo**!
-Let’s enhance it into a **complete, professional, and inspiring README** — ideal for juniors, easy to follow during your session, and attractive on GitHub 💫

-Here’s the improved, full version 👇

----

 # 🎓 **Contributors Wall – MITE CSE Juniors**

 Welcome to **Contributors Wall**, a beginner-friendly open-source project created by the **CSE Seniors of MITE** to help **2nd-year juniors** learn Git, GitHub, and open-source collaboration! 💻✨